velartrill/velartrill.github.io/orig/kestrel.md

 "Check again.
 Where's our nearest aircraft to Verdant Bastion?"

 A pause, some distant chatter.
 "Sable Bastion Two-Nine-Twelve, distance three-oh-seven klicks.
-It's an old Packhorse, carrying med tech to those holdouts we're trying to curry favor with," he replies, a note of disdain and irritation in his voice.
+It's an old Packhorse, carrying med tech to those holdouts we're trying to court," he replies, a note of disdain and irritation in his voice.
 Egret wanted to overrun the Khmai nationalists and put them down by force, and the military was, for once, behind her 100%; if I hadn't put my foot down there would have been a bloodbath.
 Politically it wasn't a controversial call, I had the public's backing -- but internally, it cooled some of the enthusiasm certain quarters had for me.
 Marshal Spring-Lotus was probably one of them.
-Here's hoping he'll be professional, but wasting time on an emergency call so he could bitch and moan to the President -- so far, I'm not impressed with the man.
+Here's hoping he'll be professional, but wasting time on an emergency call so he can bitch and moan to the President -- so far, I'm not impressed with the man.

 "And it's alone?"

 "Yes, ma'am."

-"Marshal, I'm being told there are Shatterhawks menacing Society airspace.
+"Comrade, I'm being told there are Shatterhawks menacing Society airspace.
 Kestrel, how many?"

 "Thirty."

-"Th-that must be a radar glitch.
-How have you identified these craft?"
+"Th-that must be a radar glitch," sputters the Marshal.
+"How have you identified these birds as 'Hawks?"

 Lifuin breaks in.
 "IFF is broadcasting.
 The codes check out for the craft type."